Draper Museum Raptor Experience

 Notes from Staff:

-Monte is a little firecracker of an owl.
-She is extra vigilant for possible predators during programs in the garden.
-Raptor program handlers always hold her closer than the other raptors so she feels less exposed.
+Monte, a little firecracker of an owl, always remained extra vigilant for potential predators during programs in the garden.
+Raptor program handlers always kept her closer than the other raptors, helping her feel less exposed.